Blog

 EntryFree, 10k sends/month$100/month, 5k profiles

-Mid-Tier$0.005 per send$1,000/month billed yearly
+Mid-tier$0.005 per send$1,000/month billed yearly

 EnterpriseCustomCustom

-• Preference governance with hosted and embedded preference centers enforced automatically at send time across channels and tenants
+• Preference governance with hosted and embedded preference centers enforced at send time across channels and tenants

 • Lifecycle campaigns around customer profiles with deep segmentation, custom objects, and nested data